Tim55667757/FuzzyClassificator/README.md

 FuzzyClassificator
 ==================

 This program uses neural networks to solve classification problems, and uses fuzzy sets and fuzzy logic to interpreting results.
-FuzzyClassificator provided under a license GNU GPL v3.
+FuzzyClassificator provided under the MIT License.

 How to use